hawklu212/CPSC-455-Project/README.md

 - :white_check_mark: **Add Per-Request Authentication via Cookies** - add authentication using cookies for every request to secure our application.
 This required figuring out how to use the `js-cookie` 3rd party library to safely transmit session ids.

 - :white_check_mark: **Allow Users to Visually Compare Routes** - allow users to switch the map display depending on which route they want to view.
-This required a lot of coordination on the React-Redux state, in addition to properly liasing with the payloads from the backend.
+This required a lot of coordination on the React-Redux state, in addition to properly liaising with the payloads from the backend.

 - :x: **Store Saved Routes Locally (To Improve Latency) and Update Route As Necessary** - This would require figuring out a representation for the routes to be saved in the database, and implementing watchers for changes.

 - :x: **Implementing a Custom Routing Algorithm** - implement a custom routing algorithm.
 Doing this would allow us to sample elevation from points and come up with our own routes independent of Google's results.

-- :x: **Allow Users to Self-Report Obstructions Along Route and Accomodate Paths or Recommendations Accordingly** - this requires the previous stretch goals to be accomplished.
+- :x: **Allow Users to Self-Report Obstructions Along Route and Accommodate Paths or Recommendations Accordingly** - this requires the previous stretch goals to be accomplished.

 - :x: **Turn by Turn Navigation** - this would provide users with detailed instructions for turn by turn navigation.